 Make sure it’s something that pops but also delivers the message of what your podcast is about.
 Get attention for your show those first eight weeks, save up about two to five different episodes and release them all within that first week.
 Because if people join and listen to your podcast they’re going to want to listen to more.
 Don’t just start off with one episode in your first week, actually have a few in there that you can send out right away.

 That’s a really solid piece of advice.
 I wouldn’t even thinking about that one.
-I’m going to launch a new show myself called The Optimized Geek and I’ve got all these great biohacking episodes and things.
+I’m going to launch a new show myself called Get Yourself Optimized and I’ve got all these great biohacking episodes and things.
 Really cool stuff about boosting testosterone and using machines for building muscle density and bone density, all sorts of really cool stuff.
 I’ve got probably about 15 episodes in the can ready to go for launch.
 I wasn’t thinking of doing an episode a day for the first week or two.
 That’s really solid, thank you for that.

 All right, that sounds exciting.